Find the best tech at the lowest price from Apple, Bose, Google and more.

-Black Friday is officially here, and retailers are offering notable discounts on tech products during the event.
-Many of these sales run through Cyber Monday, and you can also find deals on TVs, home and kitchen products.
+Cyber Monday is here and retailers are offering notable discounts on tech products like headphones, portable chargers and tablets.
+You can also find deals on TVs, home and fitness items.

-We compiled the best tech deals that we think you’ll want to know about.
-We’ll continue updating you about new savings opportunities throughout the next few days.
+Below, we compiled the best tech deals that we think you’ll want to know about.
+We’ll update you about new savings opportunities over the next few hours.
+We also compiled a list of Cyber Monday bestsellers, so you can see what other NBC Select readers are shopping for during the sale event.

 Selected.Our top picks